ElisabethRoesch/Perspective_Julia_for_Biologists/examples/Abstraction/Supplementary_Example_Flexibility_and_performance_in_image_processing/images_lazy/README.md

 ## A case study: `flood`

-Fig. 5a shows timing data on an example of a non-vectorizable algorithm, a [flood fill](https://en.wikipedia.org/wiki/Flood_fill) algorithm familiar to many users of drawing programs' bucket-fill feature.
+Figure 7a, shows timing data on an example of a non-vectorizable algorithm, a [flood fill](https://en.wikipedia.org/wiki/Flood_fill) algorithm familiar to many users of drawing programs' bucket-fill feature.
 This algorithm was chosen as a case study because it is one of Scikit-image's minority of morphological/segmentation algorithms that is applicable to both two- and three-dimensional images and whose performance is good enough to be practical on intermediate-sized images.

 This algorithm is implemented in Python's Scikit-image with a [Python wrapper](https://github.com/scikit-image/scikit-image/blob/6ba337500114102b88817afc409203241e21b337/skimage/morphology/_flood_fill.py) and [Cython core](https://github.com/scikit-image/scikit-image/blob/178e05f17855859d6661ebb6e04d8ddcb50c1cc5/skimage/morphology/_flood_fill_cy.pyx); Cython is one of the two most common "accelerators" for Python, allowing C-compilation of Python-esque code.
 For comparison purposes, the Julia implementation [`ImageSegmentation.flood`](https://github.com/JuliaImages/ImageSegmentation.jl/blob/22a75f77214aad249ddf3808aa9b0937a5423641/src/flood_fill.jl) is deliberately designed to use the same (elementary) core algorithm, which examines each point's neighbors and pushes matching neighbors on a queue.

-As shown in Fig. 5a, despite being written in Cython, the Python implementation lags Julia's by several orders of magnitude.
+As shown in Figure 7a, despite being written in Cython, the Python implementation lags Julia's by several orders of magnitude.
 This is despite the Julia implementation being considerably shorter (11 lines in Julia's core `_flood_fill!` vs 34 lines for the Cython cores, not including comments or blank lines).
 The code used to generate these performance measurements is described further [below](#demos).

 However, Julia's advantages go well beyond performance, and here we explore these advantages.